Vintage PC pages

 The IBM 5271 can be briefly described as a cross between an XT (model 5160) and a 3270 terminal.
 Indeed, the 5271 is also known as a "3270 PC".

 The case, motherboard, hard and floppy drives, and power supply are all identical (or very similar) to the XT.
-A specialised keyboard and display replace the XT equivalents; to support them, some or all of the following cards will be present:
+A specialised keyboard and display (both of which closely resemble the ones used by the IBM 3179 terminal) replace the XT equivalents.
+To support these, some or all of the following cards will be present:

 With all these cards in the machine, that can leave as few as three available ISA slots for the necessities such as hard/floppy drive controllers or extra RAM.